 Given below is Saina movie review that focuses on the key points that bind this movie together.
 Saina movie review will provide you with a brief overview of what you should expect while going into the movie.
 This Saina movie review will focus on three key factors- Plot, Performances, and Screenplay.

-Plot: As the title suggests, the storyline of the movie is based around the life of famous Indian Tennis player Saina Nehwal, so the movie shows her struggles, weakness, moments of break down and achievements.
+Plot: As the title suggests, the storyline of the movie is based around the life of famous Indian Badminton player Saina Nehwal, so the movie shows her struggles, weakness, moments of break down and achievements.
 The movie also pays tribute to the people who immensely contribute to her resilience and unbreakable spirit.

 Without spoiling too much, we can say that story is very engaging and a must-watch for those who aspire to make a name for themselves in the field of sports.
 Moreover, Saina also gives you an adequate dose of women empowerment.